KILTprotocol/kilt-node/pallets/pallet-bonded-coins/README.md

 - `DefaultOrigin`: The default origin for operations, which require no special privileges.
 - `PoolCreateOrigin`: The origin required to create a pool.
 - `ForceOrigin`: The origin for privileged operations.

+### Hooks

+`NextAssetIds`:  Takes care of producing asset ids to be used in creating new bonded currencies during initialization of a new pool.
+The hook must ensure that all asset ids returned are not yet in use.

 ### Feature guided